RMCox/Portfolio/README.md

 * for interest, compared musical genres using cosine similarity, created a function to identify similar songs (resulted in tracks by the same artist).

 **Convolutional Neural Network**
-* Converted audio files to Mel-Spectograms for visual representation.
+* Converted audio files to Mel-Spectrograms for visual representation.
 * Trained a Convolutional Neural Network using Pytorch using ReLU activation functions and dropout.
-* Use of model to predict individual tracks, outputting probabilty of each genre.
+* Use of model to predict individual tracks, outputting probability of each genre.

 **Linear Neural Network**
-* Used extracted key features to predict labels after addressing multi-colinearity.
+* Used extracted key features to predict labels after addressing multi-collinearity.
 * Achieved higher accuracy using extracted features than the visual representation.
 * Use of model to predict individual tracks, outputting probabilty of each genre.